awsdocs/amazon-kendra-developer-guide/doc_source/API_UserContext.md

 You provide one of the following:
 + User token
-+ User ID, the groups the user belongs to, and any data sources the groups can access
++ User ID, the groups the user belongs to, and the data sources the groups can access

 If you provide both, an exception is thrown\.